 About Me

-I am a PhD Candidate in Government at Harvard University, where I am affiliated with the Weatherhead Center for International Affairs and the Institute for Quantitative Social Science.
+In August 2025, I will begin as a Lecturer (Assistant Professor) in Public Policy in the Department of Government and Public Policy at the University of Strathclyde (Glasgow, Scotland).
+I am currently an affiliate of the Weatherhead Center for International Affairs at Harvard University.
+I received my PhD in Government from Harvard University in May 2024.
 I work in the fields of comparative politics and public policy, with a substantive focus on social policy, bureaucratic politics, and state-society relations, and a regional focus on Latin America.

 I earned a BA in Latin American Studies and Educational Studies from Macalester College (St. Paul, MN, located on the traditional, ancestral and contemporary lands of the Waȟpékhute band of Dakhóta Oyáte, the Dakota nation) and an MSc in Economics from the Instituto Tecnológico Autónomo de México (Mexico City, located on the Mexica lands of Tizapán).
 I am a former Fulbright IIE scholar and Princeton in Latin America fellow.
 I have spent significant time in Mexico City and Mérida, Mexico, Lima, Peru, Managua, Nicaragua, and São Paulo, Brazil.